 The Problems Being Solved For

-Most websites have a primary navigation built upon internal services, and product or service descriptions.
+Most websites have primary navigation built upon internal services and product or service descriptions.
 This is causing problems such as:

 - Not aligning with the new user’s mindset, which is moving in a conversational direction due to voice search becoming the norm.

-So is there a better way to build a website navigation?
-We think so, and we call it a problem-based navigation based on tasks.
+So is there a better way to build website navigation?
+We think so, and we call it problem-based navigation based on tasks.

 Step 1: Understand Your Target User’s Problems

-This is one of the core principles when building a navigation using a problem-based methodology.
+This is one of the core principles when building navigation using a problem-based methodology.

-The biggest mistake businesses make in this step is settling for generic or high level problems, and not digging in to get the the core issue that would cause someone to need one of your services.
+The biggest mistake businesses make in this step is settling for generic or high-level problems and not digging in to get the core issue that would cause someone to need one of your services.

 Step 2: Find The Emotional Trigger

-An emotional trigger is the response to an external stimuli that causes you to take an action.
-In the digital world it is what your users encounter causing them to need and then search for a solution to their their problem.
+An emotional trigger is a response to external stimuli that causes you to take action.
+In the digital world, it is what your users encounter causing them to need and then search for a solution to their problem.

-Defining this emotional trigger will not only provide insight into navigation language, but also help with connecting the service page to the problem statement.
+Defining this emotional trigger will provide insight into navigation language and help with connecting the service page to the problem statement.
 This connection can be accomplished by restating the emotional trigger on the service page.

 Step 3: Do The Keyword Research